 - The Professional's first major job is taking out a cartel leader.

-- Sanhez' cocaine business in Licence To Kill is described as an "invisible empire from Chile to Alaska".
+- Franz Sanchez' cocaine business in Licence to Kill is described as an "invisible empire from Chile to Alaska".

 - Traffic features a Mexican cartel as the antagonist.